London Irish: Formation and early years (1898-1915)

-War and conflict
+War and conflict (1916-1945)

 The turn of the new century was a great time for London Irish with the club firmly solidified in the London club roster but these would be some of the last years of normality for the team.
 With the commencement of World War I, many of the players enlisted with Irish Battalions in their homeland for deployment in mainland Europe.
-In 1916, following the Easter Rising, a number of remaining players and members returned to Ireland to fight in the independence struggle; many did not return.
+In 1916, following the Easter Rising, several remaining players and members returned to Ireland to fight in the independence struggle; many did not return.
 It is unknown exactly how many with a connection to the club were lost.
 Following the formation of the Irish Free State in 1923, some of those who fought in Europe and/or Ireland returned to the club, which saw an overhaul of the organisation over the remainder of the decade, reviving the team and its influence for a new beginning.

 In the years that followed, Irish made strides in playing competition outside of Greater London with matches against teams such as Leicester and Cardiff.
+London Irish had produced their first home-grown Ireland international, the powerful forward S.J.
+'Cags' Cagney, who won 13 caps between 1925 and 1929 and captained the side in the 1928–29 season when they did the double over the other two London exile clubs for the first time.
+Another prominent figure was Cecil Beamish, a son of the famous Cork brewing family, who joined in the early 1930s alongside his older brother George Beamish, who went on to captain Ireland in 1932 and later became a celebrated Battle of Britain pilot.
 This, however, was short-lived with the commencement of World War II and players and members again being dispersed across the continent, many of whom elected not to return following the end of the war.
 Nine of the players who participated in the 1938–39 season died in the conflict.
-The club's then playing ground located in Sunbury-on-Thames was acquired by Ministry for Agriculture to be used as a site to grow food for the war-torn capital.
+The club's ground in Sunbury-on-Thames was requisitioned by the Ministry for Agriculture to grow food for the war-torn capital.
 Because of the state of the playing field after the war, games were temporarily held at Rectory Field in Blackheath.